 The subject property currently holds a vacant commercial restaurant and is zoned C-G. The existing building has two handicapped parking spaces in front, but the rest of the parking sits behind the building.
 This parking can only be accessed through an adjacent property because there is no room between the building and the property lines for a driveway.
 The adjacent property has not granted access through their property, so the rear parking lot is currently inaccessible.
-This 0.29-acre property is part of a block, bounded by Harris St. to the west, Baxter St. to the north, Church St. to the east, and Peabody St. to the south, that is entirely zoned C-G except for a UGA-owned parking lot, which is zoned G (Government).
+This 0.29-acre property is part of a block, bounded by Harris Street to the west, Baxter Street to the north, Church Street to the east, and Peabody Street to the south, that is entirely zoned C-G except for a UGA-owned parking lot, which is zoned G (Government).
 The property to the south is a parking lot, the property to the north is a gas station and convenience store, and the property to the east is a multi-tenant commercial retail and restaurant space.
-A two-story commercial-residential mixed-use building sits directly across Harris St. from the subject parcel.
+A two-story commercial-residential mixed-use building sits directly across Harris Street from the subject parcel.
 Surface parking is the principal use on 5 of the 9 parcels in this block.
+Furthermore, the University of Georgia is actively constructing a 1,097-space parking deck on the adjacent block, which will dramatically expand the availability of parking in the neighborhood.